 Battelle chose NSTA following an extensive, competitive national search to select an organization to expand enrollment and reach of the symposia.
 NSTA’s management of the program begins on October 1, 2018 with the potential to extend through September 2023.

 “We’re honored to begin our work managing the Junior Science and Humanities Symposium,” said Dr. David Evans, executive director of the NSTA.
 “NSTA is committed to cultivating the talent of students through science and we’re excited to start working to continue and expand a program that gives so many students the opportunity to shine.”

-“We commend the American Academy of Applied Sciences for over four decades of tireless work managing JSHS.
+“We commend the Academy of Applied Science for over four decades of tireless work managing JSHS.
 They helped give hundreds of thousands of students the opportunity to present their work to a field of STEM professionals, be rewarded for research excellence and expand their peer and professional networks,” said Louie R. Lopez, cooperative agreement manager of Army Educational Outreach Program (AEOP), US Army Research, Development and Engineering Command (RDECOM).
 “We thank AAS for their years of service.”

 Earning management of JSHS expands NSTA’s role in the consortium of five organizations that deliver a range of programs under the U.S. Army’s strategy priority to engage, inspire and attract the next generation of diverse STEM talent and nurture a STEM-literate citizenry.
 Among the other programs in the AEOP portfolio, NSTA also manages:

 - eCYBERMISSION: A virtual learning experiences for students in grades 6-9 across the United States, its territories and Department of Defense Educational Activity school sites

 - Gains in the Education of Mathematics and Science (GEMS): A STEM enrichment program for students in grades 5-12 held at participating Army research laboratories for one to four weeks during the summer